How do I submit?

 - story telling ability – the story should be engaging and

 2. showcase what a green/sustainable society might look like and/or how we might get there.

 Just as some books/films product place products, we aim to ‘product place’ sustainable attitudes behaviours products and policies.
 The story doesn’t have to be specifically about climate change or catastrophic shortages, it can be any kind of genre – rom com, crime drama, legal drama, children’s book, sci fi etc. as long as it showcases sustainable technologies, practices, products or ideas in the background.
 Or another acceptable approach could be to focus on characters.
 Currently characters in fiction who are green/ethical are often portrayed as priggish or aggressive, we’d like to see attractive characters behaving in sustainable ways.

 Who counts as a student?

-Most of our competitions include prizes for under 18s and a prize for higher education students (18-25) We will include MAs and PhDs and those still in school or college.
+Most of our competitions include prizes for under 18s and a prize for higher education students (18-25) We will include MAs and PhDs and those still in school or college as students.